Calibrated Raman Systems

 Calibration is the major consideration in making sure your instrument remains reliable.
 Beyond being a regular part of maintenance, calibration is a vital part of any scientific process.
 All scientific processes and procedures need to have a known reference point, and this is absolutely essential for all instruments.

 Several factors may affect the stability, such as temperature, vibrations, and humidity.
 Raman spectroscopy is commonly used in the investigation of pharmaceutical compounds and its applications have been extensively reviewed.
 It is highly chemically selective and offers the possibility to monitor the chemical and structural change of ingredients when exposed to harsh environments.
 Raman spectroscopy can be combined with a temperature and humidity controlled cell to understand the modifications induced by environmental changes.
-By using high-quality optical components, Tornado Raman analyzers are rugged systems that allow the user to focus on their process and better handle dust, humidity, and any other manufacturing environment conditions.
+By using high-quality optical components, Tornado Raman spectrometers are rugged systems that allow the user to focus on their process and better handle dust, humidity, and any other manufacturing environment conditions.

-Instrument calibration should be verified regularly, regardless of how often the analyzer is used.
+Instrument calibration should be verified regularly, regardless of how often the Raman spectrometer is used.
 Calibration stability can be affected by long-term lack of use, environmental vibration, dust, and temperature swings.
 Ensuring an accurate calibration is essential to getting reliable and accurate results.
 On a larger scale, this confirms measurement accuracy and long-term repeatability.

 With Raman measurements, the consistency of the intensity of the collected energy is essential to getting an accurate analysis.
 If the collection throughput is not consistent over time, the measurements can systematically vary.
 With signal loss on either excitation or collection fiber (even with a stable signal), a much longer collection time is required.
 A dirty fibre is the most common culprit in optical circuit performance degradation and is easily identifiable.